mirkonasato/ionic2-with-angular-cli/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

+This is an example used for the [Using Ionic 2 with the Angular CLI](https://labs.encoded.io/2016/11/12/ionic2-with-angular-cli/) article.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.